 To address this problem, we can modify the loss measurements presented in Equations~(\ref{eq:taxonomy.eq.4.hierarchical_penalty1}) and~(\ref{eq:taxonomy.eq.5.hierarchical_penalty2}) to be based on the multiplication of losses rather than their addition.

 Multiplying losses allows for a more flexible relationship between the child and parent classes, as it can model both linear and nonlinear relationships.
 Furthermore, the parent's loss can have a more significant impact on the total loss, since it is multiplied by the child's loss, ensuring that the hierarchical relationships are better captured.
-To achieve this, we can define the new loss as follows.
+To achieve this, we can define the new loss as follows:

 \begin{equation}